undarr/algeble_cpp/README.md

   An integer and a string array are used to store the user's guesses and clues during the game respectively.
 Several variables are used to store game settings.
 A .txt file is used to store game status so the game can be loaded back after a game crash and a struct is used to store high scores on the leaderboard.
 Several .txt files are also used to store the high scores on each leaderboard.
 * Dynamic memory management

-  There is dynamic memory allocation when players choose to use custom equations.
+  There is dynamic memory allocation when players choose to use custom equations in the genCE function.
 A 0-sized dynamic array is first created before reading through a chosen .txt file to get valid expressions.
 Every time a valid expression is detected, the size of the array will be expanded and that expression will be added to the dynamic array.
 After closing the .txt file, an expression of specified length will be randomly drawn from the dynamic array as the hidden answer.
 * File input/output

   There is file input when players choose to use custom equations.
 Players can prepare a set of equations for the game and the function genCE() will choose a random valid equation from the corresponding .txt file in the custom_equation directory.
 There is also file input when players choose to view the leaderboard, the program will read and output the data in the corresponding .txt file in the leaderboard directory to the screen.
 There is file modification when a player enters the leaderboard in a standard or variant game, the corresponding .txt file in the leaderboard directory will be updated accordingly.